Saint-John Perse: Dismissal

-Later life
+Exile

 In 1940, the Vichy government dismissed him from the Légion d'honneur order and revoked his French citizenship (it was reinstated after the war).
 Likewise, all of St. Léger's assets were confiscated.
-St. Léger's apartment in Paris was looted by the Wehrmacht who burned several of his unpublished poems, much to his distress when he learned that his poems were now lost forever.
+St. Léger's apartment on the Avenue de Camoëns in Paris was looted by the Wehrmacht who burned several of his unpublished poems, much to his distress when he learned that his poems were now lost forever.
 Found inside of St. Léger's apartment was a copy of the Treaty of Versailles on which the German soldiers mocking wrote: "Much good may it do you now, last defender of the last French victory!"
 St. Léger was opposed to Vichy, but did not support the movement led by General Charles de Gaulle.
 He was in some financial difficulty as an exile in Washington until Archibald MacLeish, the director of the Library of Congress and himself a poet, raised enough private donations to enable the library to employ him until his official retirement from the French civil service in 1947.
 He declined a teaching position at Harvard University.

-During his American exile, he wrote his long poems Exil, Vents, Pluies, Neiges, Amers, and Chroniques.
-He remained in the US long after the end of the war.
-He travelled extensively, observing nature and enjoying the friendship of US Attorney General Francis Biddle and his spouse, philanthropist Beatrice Chanler, and author Katherine Garrison Chapin.
-He was on good terms with the UN Secretary General and author Dag Hammarskjöld.